-Cases of norovirus have spiked in Minnesota this month, with more than 40 reported so far in December, according to the Minnesota Department of Health.
+Cases of norovirus have spiked in Minnesota this month, with more than 40 outbreaks reported so far in December, according to the Minnesota Department of Health.

-That’s more than twice the usual number of reports of the virus, also referred to as “stomach flu,” the Health Department expects during the month.
+That’s more than twice the usual number of outbreaks of the virus, also referred to as “stomach flu,” the Health Department expects during the month.
 Symptoms can include vomiting, diarrhea, stomach cramps and potentially low-grade fever or chills, headaches and muscle aches.

 Norovirus is also very contagious.